A Guide to Moving to London

 3. Documents: Your passport, visa documents, university acceptance letter, and medical records – if you know you’ll need them, bring them with you and keep them safe.

-4. Laptop and other tech: You’ll have a lot of writing and note-taking ahead of you, so bringing a laptop will help.
-But other technology, like a console or tablet, will make life comfier for you daily.
-Think about what you use a lot, and bring that with you.
+4. Laptop and other tech: With plenty of writing and note-taking ahead of you, note-taking ahead, bringing a laptop will be essential.
+Additionally, other devices like a console or tablet can make your daily life more comfortable.
+Consider what you use most often and pack those items.

 A view of London Parliament from the air during the day

-Things To Do When You Arrive in The Big Smoke as a Student
+Things To Do When You Arrive in London as a Student

 Now you’re in London, unpacked and set up in your room; it’s time to get things sorted and get stuck into UK life.
 Here’s what to do after moving to London – feel free to use this as a checklist!